ryman1/keeweb-wiki/Releasing.md

 1. make sure you're on `master`
 2. install node modules: `npm i`
+3. commit changes, if any
-3. build the project: `grunt desktop`
+4. build the project: `grunt desktop`
-4. test the web build, installers and desktop builds, check version in Settings / About
+5. test the web build, installers and desktop builds, check version in Settings / About
-5. make sure that `dist/manifest.appcache` contains version `X.Y.Z` and the release date
+6. make sure that `dist/manifest.appcache` contains version `X.Y.Z` and the release date
-6. copy html and manifest from `dist` to `gh-pages` branch, commit as `vX.Y.Z`
+7. copy html and manifest from `dist` to `gh-pages` branch, commit as `vX.Y.Z`
-7. [draft a new release](https://github.com/keeweb/keeweb/releases/new) as `Desktop apps vX.Y.Z`
+8. [draft a new release](https://github.com/keeweb/keeweb/releases/new) as `Desktop apps vX.Y.Z`
-8. paste release notes there, strip trailing spaces in them, to prevent extra newlines
+9. paste release notes there, strip trailing spaces in them, to prevent extra newlines
-9. upload desktop builds from `dist/desktop` and save the draft
+10. upload desktop builds from `dist/desktop` and save the draft
-10. add a signed git tag `vX.Y.Z`
+11. add a signed git tag `vX.Y.Z`

 ### Publish